Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Randomized Compiling for Measurements

-represent the probability $p(i|j)$ of measuring the outcome $E_i$ given an input state $\rho_j$.
-However, in general, quantum measurement errors cannot be modeled by a confusion matrix because it ignores the effect of the measurement process on quantum superpositions.
+represent the probability $p(i|j)$ of measuring the outcome $E_i$ given an input state $\rho_j$, where the double-bra (-ket) notation $\bra{\langle \cdot}$ ($\ket{\cdot \rangle}$) denotes the \emph{vectorization} of the POVM $E_i$ (initial state $\rho_j$) into a $1 \times d^2$ row vector ($d^2 \times 1$ column vector).
+Classically, the confusion matrix is sufficient to predict the probability distribution of an outcome given any input.
+However, in quantum computing, while the $d \times d$ confusion matrix is an experimentally well-defined object (see \fig\ref{fig:fig1}b -- f), it generally only provides one part of the picture.
+Indeed, while \eq\ref{eq:cmat_elements} correctly describes the probabilities to observe the outcome $i$ given the computational state $j$, it generally does not correctly prescribe the probability distribution expected for a quantum state involving quantum superpositions \cite{beale2023randomized}.
+Fortunately, there is a way to compile quantum circuits such that, statistically, confusion matrices fully prescribe measurement errors as in the classical case.
+Such method, which we call measurement randomized compiling (MRC), was introduced in \cite{beale2023randomized} and is described further below.

-Let us assume for a moment that the nature of the measurement error is such that given an $n$-qubit confusion matrix $\mathcal{M}$ and an ideal probability distribution $p$, the effect of measurement noise on the ideal outcomes produces in a noisy probability distribution $q = \mathcal{M} p$.
+Let us consider the scenario where the measurement error is such that given an $n$-qubit confusion matrix $\mathcal{M}$ and an ideal probability distribution $p$, the effect of measurement noise on the ideal outcomes produces a noisy probability distribution $q = \mathcal{M} p$.
 In such case, correcting the effect of measurement noise on a probability distribution reduces to inverting $\mathcal{M}$ given a measured distribution $q$:

-If $\mathcal{M}$ is known and if it correctly models measurement errors, then in theory one can correct the effect of measurement errors affecting the outcome of any quantum algorithm.
+If $\mathcal{M}$ is known and if it correctly models measurement errors, then in theory one can correct the effect of measurement errors affecting the outcome of any quantum circuit.
 However, because $\mathcal{M}$ scales exponentially in the number of qubits $n$, in practice it is not feasible to construct a full $n$-qubit confusion matrix, nor is it always necessary if one can make reasonable assumptions about the locality and nature of correlated measurement noise.

-An alternative strategy is assume readout errors are uncorrelated and that measurement noise can be modeled as a tensor product of confusion matrices.
+An alternative strategy is to assume that readout errors are uncorrelated and that measurement noise can be modeled as a tensor product of confusion matrices.
 In this case, it is sufficient to reconstruct the individual confusion matrix for each qubit, such that $\mathcal{M}$ is given as

+where $\mathcal{M}_i$ is the confusion matrix for the $i$th qubit.
+Now, the inversion process (\eq\ref{eq:readout_correction}) only corrects readout errors on each qubit individually, but cannot account for any correlated readout errors.